If you’re an ARRL Volunteer Examiner interested in seeing how many ARRL exam sessions you’ve taken part in, you can find the answer here!

 This page has been established1 to share by State a summary of the accomplishments2 of the 35,000-plus current and actively accredited ARRL Volunteer Examiners3.
 Recognizing that each exam session requires at least three Volunteer Examiners and an average time commitment of 2-4 volunteer hours or more per person, the thousands of hours these VEs have afforded their local communities is extraordinary!

 As you review these listings, should you recognize a call sign of one of our many dedicated volunteers, we hope you will take an opportunity in the future to thank the volunteer for his or her contributions to the VEC program.

-Any errors or omissions should be reported to the ARRL VEC (email@example.com).
+Any errors or omissions should be reported to the ARRL VEC.

 1 Resolution of the ARRL Board of Directors at the 2005 Annual Board Meeting.

-2 Activity (count) is measured by being present, and ready to serve--or providing service--at an ARRL/VEC-coordinated test session.
+2 Activity (count) is measured by being present, and providing service at an ARRL/VEC-coordinated test session.
 A few days after a session is transmitted to FCC, the participating VE’s records are updated on the Web.

 3 "VE Location" is based on the VE's current mailing address, as shown in ARRL VEC records (this address may be different from a Membership/QST address).